mbta/mbta_metro/README.md

 @import "../../deps/mbta_metro/priv/static/assets/default.css";
 ```

-Make sure the JS assets are in line with the hex version of `mbta_metro`:
+Make sure your assets are in line with the hex version of `mbta_metro`:

 ```
 %> mix mbta_metro.update_assets